-You would have a renewable energy source to provide electricity to your energy efficient house renovation.
-And add an energy efficient hot water system.
-As well as energy efficient appliances.
+You would have a renewable energy source to provide electricity for your energy-efficient house renovation.
+And add an energy-efficient hot water system.
+As well as energy-efficient appliances.
 Such as your fridge, TV and washing machine.
 So that you reduce the amount of electricity needed to run your household.

 Passive solar design